legendssoftware/LORO-S/src/leads/EARLY_RETURN_PATTERN.md

-# Lead Service Early-Return Pattern Implementation
+# Early-Return Pattern Implementation

 ## Overview
-The `LeadsService` has been refactored to follow the early-return pattern used in `AttendanceService` and `AuthService`.
+The early-return pattern has been implemented in `LeadsService` and `LeaveService` following the pattern used in `AttendanceService` and `AuthService`.
 This pattern ensures optimal client response times by:
 1. Completing the core database operation
 2. Returning the response to the client immediately
 3. Processing non-critical operations asynchronously using `setImmediate()`